sjinthehouse/automlForImages/README.md

 You can optionally specify another labeled dataset as a validation dataset to be used for your model.
 If no validation dataset is specified, 20% of your training data will be used for validation.

 Training data is a required parameter and is passed in using the `training_data` parameter.
 Validation data is optional and is passed in using the `validation_data` parameter of the AutoMLVisionConfig.
-For e.g.
+For example:

 ```python
 from azureml.train.automl import AutoMLVisionConfig